Backlash (2008): Main event matches

-Undertaker applying Hell's Gate on Edge, which ended the match.
+The Undertaker applying "Hell's Gate" on Edge, which ended the match.

 The sixth match of the event was a standard match for the World Heavyweight Championship, in which the champion, The Undertaker, defended his title against Edge.
 The match was contested back and forth between the two men, with the early portions of the match featuring The Undertaker controlling much of the action.
 Edge eventually took an advantage when he exposed the turnbuckle in the corner, and The Undertaker ran head first into it.
 Curt Hawkins then struck The Undertaker with the World Heavyweight Championship belt, which was followed by an unsuccessful cover by Edge.
 Edge then attempted to hit The Undertaker with a spear, but The Undertaker countered the maneuver hitting Edge with a DDT.
 Zack Ryder then attempted to interfere on behalf of Edge, but The Undertaker threw Edge into Ryder and then caught Edge in an attempted Tombstone Piledriver, in which The Undertaker would have held Edge upside down and knelt, driving Edge's head into the mat.
 Edge countered the move, however, into a sunset flip.
 While Edge was pinning The Undertaker, however, The Undertaker performed a gogoplata submission hold, which caused Edge to submit, giving The Undertaker the victory.
 The Undertaker continued to apply the hold after the match ended, injuring (in storyline) Edge.
 Edge was removed from the ring on a stretcher by medics, making his injury appear realistic.

-Randy Orton, who lost the WWE Championship to Triple H.
+Randy Orton, who lost Raw's WWE Championship to Triple H.